Family Law June 11, 2026

 Duress or Coercion in Signing

 Postnuptial agreements must be signed freely and voluntarily.
-If one spouse pressured the other into signing, whether through emotional manipulation, financial threats, or exploitation of a vulnerable situation, the court may invalidate the agreement.
+If one spouse pressured the other into signing through undue pressure, whether through emotional manipulation, financial threats, or exploitation of a vulnerable situation such as during a separation or after discovering infidelity, the court may invalidate the agreement.
 Florida courts are highly sensitive to situations where one party lacked meaningful choice in entering the contract, especially in the context of an existing marital relationship where power imbalances can emerge.

 Duress can take many forms.
 It may involve a spouse threatening divorce unless the agreement is signed or using a financial ultimatum to force compliance.
-It could also include subtle coercion, such as pushing an agreement during a period of illness or emotional distress.
-Courts look at the totality of the circumstances to determine whether the signing party had the time, opportunity, and mental clarity to make an independent decision.
+It could also include subtle coercion, such as pushing an agreement during a period of illness, emotional strain, or relationship instability.
+Courts look at the totality of the circumstances to determine whether the signing party had the time, opportunity, and mental clarity to make an independent decision without undue pressure.

 Have you or your spouse ever felt pressured into signing something to “save the marriage” or avoid conflict?
 That kind of pressure could become a legal issue later.
 If a judge finds that duress played a role in the execution of the postnup, it could render the entire agreement unenforceable, no matter how thorough the document may appear on paper.